The term applies to inguinal hernia containing appendix regardless of whether there are complications such as appendicitis 5.

-Clinically, atypical presentation of acute appendicitis is expected, and the clinical presentation may mimic incarcerated inguinal hernia.
+The appendix may remain in an inguinal hernia without symptoms.
+If complications develop, an atypical presentation of acute appendicitis is expected, which may mimic incarcerated inguinal hernia.

-- blind ending tubular structure arising from caecum and extending into inuginal sac
+- blind-ending tubular structure arising from cecum and extending into inguinal sac

-- dilated lumen, wall enhancement and thickening, peri appendiceal fat stranding are suggestive of acute appendicits
+- dilated lumen, wall enhancement and thickening, peri-appendiceal fat stranding are suggestive of acute appendicitis

 - extension of the appendix into the inguinal sac

 - if acutely inflamed, the appendix is dilated, non-compressible, thickened and hypervascular

 Claudius Amyand, was a French surgeon who performed the first successful appendectomy in 1735, on an 11-year-old boy who presented with an inflamed, perforated appendix in his inguinal hernia sac.

 - 1. Issa I, Baydoun H. Mesenteric panniculitis: various presentations and treatment regimens.
 World J. Gastroenterol.
 2009;15 (30): 3827-30.
 World J. Gastroenterol. (link) - Free text at pubmed - Pubmed citation

 - 2. Junaid J, Fawad A. A normal appendix in a painful sliding hernia--an unusual case.
 J Pak Med Assoc.
 2012;62 (4): 416-7. - Pubmed citation

 - 3. Zaharie F, Tomuş C, Mocan L et-al. Perforated appendix with periappendicular abscess in a inguinal hernia sac--Amyand's hernia.
 Chirurgia (Bucur).
 107 (4): 521-3. - Pubmed citation